Boutin Student Center, Residence Life Office

 Colton Hall – Built in 1893 Colton Hall became the College’s first dormitory in 1936.
 The house is an excellent example of Queen Anne architecture.
-Home of non-traditional residents—those who are at least 21 years of age—Colton Hall is a co-ed hall with space for 14 residents.
+Colton Hall is a co-ed hall with space for 14 residents.
 It offers a large backyard, horseshoe pit, and patio for grilling and enjoying the warmer months.
 Colton is located on Cedar Street, close to the Design Building and the Boutin Student Center.

 Cypress Hall – Cypress Hall, acquired in 2011, is an upperclassman residence that houses 30 students.
 The residence is adjacent to Beeches Hall and has a large front and side yard.
 A modern common area is located on the first floor.